wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

 ## Gene prediction

-Many tools exist for gene prediction, some based on *ab intio* statistical models of what a protein-coding gene should look like, others that use similarity with protein-coding genes from other species, and others (such as [Augustus](http://bioinf.uni-greifswald.de/augustus/) and SNAP), that use both.
+Many tools exist for gene prediction, some based on *ab initio* statistical models of what a protein-coding gene should look like, others that use similarity with protein-coding genes from other species, and others (such as [Augustus](http://bioinf.uni-greifswald.de/augustus/) and SNAP), that use both.
 There is no perfect tool or approach, thus we typically run many gene-finding tools and call a consensus.
 [MAKER](http://www.yandell-lab.org/software/maker.html) and [JAMg](https://github.com/genomecuration/JAMg) can do this for us.
 Let's use MAKER on a sandbox example.

 Start in a new directory (e.g., `~/2016-05-30-reference/results/03-gene_prediction`).
 Pull out the longest few scaffolds from the `assembly.scafSeq` (e.g., using `seqtk seq -L 20000`) into their own fasta (e.g., `min20000.fa`).